bnorthan/raceresults/README.md

 To start with (January 2021) I've added a simple CSV reader and code to render the csv to a github.io page and a Django table.
 More to come over the next few weeks and months.

+[See the hints page](https://github.com/bnorthan/raceresults/blob/main/hints.md) for a list of tricks and hints that may be helpful if you are not a seasoned Django and/or web developer.

 # Github.io

 [The makemarkdown script](https://github.com/bnorthan/raceresults/blob/main/src/scripts/makemarkdown.py) reads a csv and outputs it as markdown.
 The markdown is then [rendered here](https://bnorthan.github.io/raceresults/results/2020/VirtualStockade).